 The U.S. Department of Veterans Affairs will also release the funds for the books and the living stipend (BAH), if the student is eligible.
 The books stipend and BAH are paid directly to you based on the information given to the U.S. Department of Veterans Affairs (i.e. address or bank information on VONAPP or application form).

-You are required to update the Department of Veterans Affairs on any changes made to your benefit.
+You are required to keep the Department of Veterans Affairs updated on any changes made to your benefit.
 Such changes include but are not limited to:

 Failure to maintain the accuracy of this information with the VA may result in delayed or denied payment from the VA.